RichardAth/Projects/BigIntCalculator/readme.txt

         two TEST2 commands the same sequence of numbers to be factored is generated.
 This command is useful for benchmarking factorisation.

-TEST3    Tests for the built-in bigintegers.
+TEST 3  Tests for the built-in bigintegers.
 These are based on DA's biginteger
         functions but made into a C++ class with arithmetic , shift, compare operators, etc implemented.
 However the built-in bigintegers are now only used in the the built-in ECM & SIQS, which themselves are normally only used for numbers up to 2^192, so this test is not normally included.

-TEST4     test factorisation of mersenne numbers.
+TEST 4  test factorisation of mersenne numbers.
 See https://en.wikipedia.org/wiki/Mersenne_prime
         this test will take over an hour.

-TEST5     tests using only YAFU for factorisation.
+TEST 5  tests using only YAFU for factorisation.
 Note that these tests bypass the
         trial division etc normally used and rely on YAFU for all the factorisation.

-TEST6     tests using only Msieve for factorisation.
+TEST 6  tests using only Msieve for factorisation.
 Factorise selected Mersenne numbers.

-TEST7     tests the Lucas-Lehmer function.
+TEST 7  tests the Lucas-Lehmer function.
 Format is TEST7 [num].
 All primes <= num are
         tested to see whether 2^p-1 is prime or not.
 The default value for num is 12000.
 Sample output:

             test7 87000
             18:47:15 2^2 -1 is prime ***